 - A new baby on the way

-- Waiting for a diagnosis
+- Waiting for a diagnosis or the result of a scholarship application

 - Waiting for a doctor’s appointment after receiving lab results